ranocha/2023_modeling_matters/README.md

 ## Numerical experiments

 To reproduce the numerical experiments presented in this article, you need to install [Julia](https://julialang.org/).
+The numerical experiments presented in this article were performed using Julia v1.8.3.

 Then, you need to start Julia in this directory and execute the following commands in the REPL

 ```julia
 import Pkg; Pkg.activate("."); Pkg.instantiate(); import Pluto; Pluto.run()